 The sight of ‘the American’ elicited a satisfied smile, ‘William Crawford’s’ unexpected presence a frown.
 When Hartford noted the absence of the Slayer, his face reddened in anger.
 Richard Hartford hurried over to his father and reported his findings.

 Meanwhile, Xander and Spike wordlessly took their places next to the other three captives.
 Unarmed and outnumbered, there was little the five prisoners could do, except try to eavesdrop on what the two Hartfords were discussing.

 “The old man wants to do a some kind of mojo,” Spike murmured.
 His hearing was good enough to pick up most of the conversation.

 “A spell?”
 Xander whispered.

+Spike nodded and replied in kind.
 “Something French, to do with a curtain, by a guy called Cloutier.”